-- Strike a balance between individual and collective rights. - Respect the inalienability of reserve lands. - Take into account the best interests of children. - Protect people from family violence and abuse. - Result in greater certainty for spouses and common-law partners on reserves concerning the family home and other matrimonial rights or interests. - Be enforceable.
+- Strike a balance between individual and collective rights. - Respect the inalienability of reserve lands. - Take into account the best interests of children. - Provide remedies to address family violence and abuse. - Result in greater certainty for spouses and common-law partners on reserves concerning the family home and other matrimonial rights or interests. - Be enforceable.